The staff in Student Financial Services determine loan eligibility and process loans for students in:

 If the amount you borrowed in student loan funds is less than the total charges on your Student Account, you will be responsible for the balance due.
 For additional information regarding tuition billing and payment options, click here.

 When a student graduates, withdraws or drops below half-time enrollment, in-school status ends, student loan grace periods (if any) begin and loan repayment may start or resume.
-Borrowers of federal loans will be contacted regarding completing the required exit counseling within 30 days after in-school status ends.
+Borrowers of federal student loans will be contacted regarding completing the required exit counseling within 30 days after in-school status ends.
 Exit counseling reviews your loan terms & conditions and your rights & responsibilities.
 See your loan promissory notes for additional details.
-Click here for repayment instructions.
+Click here for federal student loan repayment information.
+For private loans, contact your lender/servicer.

 If you have questions or need further information concerning student loans, please contact Student Financial Services.